 We anticipate that losses will continue for the foreseeable future.
-As of December 31, 2022, our accumulated deficit was approximately \$880.6 million.
-Our actual cash requirements may vary materially from those planned because of a number of factors, including:
+As of December 31, 2023, our accumulated deficit was approximately \$915.8 million.
+Our actual cash requirements may vary materially from those planned because of a number of factors, including changes in the focus, direction and pace of our development programs, including those resulting from the recently announced exploration of strategic alternatives and related workforce reduction.